Victor P Taffa

 Wynyard Platforms 1 & 2 was expected to be used for trains.

 Trams used the Eastern Side Tracks until 1958 with Trams disappearing altogether from Sydney Streets in 1961.

 During the heyday of Tram operations it was common for Trams to be lined head-to-toe all the way up and down George Street.

-The irony of today’s traffic congestion is buses lining up head-to-toe down York and George Street.
+Irony of today’s traffic congestion is buses lining up head-to-toe down York and George Street.

 Allowing buses to utilise Wynyard Platforms 1 & 2 will not take away the problem.
 What you will get is buses converging head-to-toe in an equally restrictive area.

-The answer lies in the Expansion of the railways.
+Answer lies in the Expansion of the railways.

 Wynyard Platforms 1 & 2 should become part of the already congested City Circle Line and a long overdue Railway to the Northern Beaches joins the North Shore Line at 4 Platform Chatswood Station.

 It would seem that with the exception of the legendary John Bradfield everyone else in Transport Planning in Sydney are running around in circles and pretending to have the answers.